Who Are You? (Andor): Plot

 Outside, the standoff between the protestors and riot police continues, and Dedra allows Kaido to proceed with his plan.
-Kaido give the order for a sniper to shoot one of the Empire's own riot police, and a shootout ensues between the Ghormans and Imperial forces.
+Kaido gives the order for a sniper to shoot one of the Empire's own riot police, and a shootout ensues between the Ghormans and Imperial forces.
 Numerous civilians and Ghorman Front members die while Cassian and Wilmon join the fight.
 Cassian attempts to assassinate Dedra, but the chaos prevents him from getting a clear shot.
 Kaido orders KX security droids to be sent in to suppress the protest, one of which kills Enza.

 Syril watches the chaos in horror, until he spots Cassian preparing to shoot Dedra.
 Syril attacks Cassian in a rage, and the two engage in a brutal hand-to-hand fight, culminating in Syril cornering Cassian with a blaster.
-Cassian asks who he is, causing Syril to hesitate and allowing him to be shot dead by Carro.
-Cassian and Wilmon join the crowd of civilians fleeing from the plaza as the KX droids chase after them and murder numerous people.
-Cassian unsuccessfully tries shooting at one of the droids as it advances upon him, but Samm rams the droid into a wall with a transport vehicle, disabling it.
+Cassian asks who he is, causing Syril to hesitate before being shot dead by Carro.
+Cassian and Wilmon join the crowd of civilians fleeing from the plaza as the KX droids chase after them and kill numerous people.
+Cassian unsuccessfully shoots one of the droids as it advances upon him, but Samm rams the droid into a wall with a transport vehicle, disabling it.

 Wilmon stays behind to find his girlfriend Dreena, a member of the Ghorman Front, and urges Cassian to spread word of the Empire's massacre of the civilians.
 Cassian arranges for the damaged KX droid to be brought back with him.
-Wilmon finds Dreena at the Ghorman Front's headquarters making an emergency broadcast, reporting that thousands of innocent Ghormans have been killed in the massacre.
+Wilmon finds Dreena at the Ghorman Front's headquarters making an emergency broadcast, reporting that many Ghormans have been killed in the massacre.
 Dedra has a panic attack in her office.
-Imperial newscasts portray the massacre as a terrorist attack by outside agitators; a grief-stricken Eedy watches the news from Coruscant, realizing that Syril is dead.
+Imperial newscasts portray the massacre as a terrorist attack by outside agitators.
+A grief-stricken Eedy watches the news from Coruscant, knowing that Syril is dead.

 Production

 Writing

 The episode was written by Dan Gilroy, in his fifth writing credit for the show, and directed by Janus Metz, after directing the previous episode of the series.
 The episodes of Andors second season, like those of its first, are split up into blocks, or story arcs, of three episodes; however, unlike in season one, each arc begins with a time skip of one year from the previous episode.
-Series showrunner Tony Gilroy decided to structure the season this way after concluding that the original five-season plan for the show was unfeasible, and needing some way to bridge the four years between season 1 and Rogue One (2016) in a single season.
+Series showrunner Tony Gilroy decided to structure the season this way after concluding that the original five-season plan for the show was unfeasible, and needing some way to bridge the four years between season one and Rogue One (2016) in a single season.
 As proof of concept, he wrote the first and last episodes of each would-be arc, and eventually decided on this structure for the season.
-Looking back in regards to his original plans for introducing K-2SO into the show, Gilroy was glad to have scrapped his original plot for a horror film-esque episode starring film, as the need to extent set usage to save money meant more screen time and effort was given to the Ghorman Massacre.
+Looking back in regards to his original plans for introducing K-2SO into the show, Gilroy was glad to have scrapped his original plot for a horror film-esque episode starring him, as the need to extend set usage to save money meant more screen time and effort was given to the Ghorman Massacre.